The FishCare Photo Comp is back.

 5. Preparing, Cooking, and Eating Kaimoana

 Now you’ve caught your feed, how are you going to make it tasty?
-This category, sponsored by Ironclad, is all about getting your kaimoana ready to eat, cooking it and of course eating it.
+This category, sponsored by Cobb Grills, is all about getting your kaimoana ready to eat, cooking it and of course eating it.
 We want you to capture the experience of cooking great food, with an emphasis of maximum utilisation and minimising waste.

-Principle three of the FishCare program is Maximum Utilisation – using as much of the kaimoana that you catch as possible.
+Principle three of the FishCare programme is Maximum Utilisation – using as much of the kaimoana that you catch as possible.
 This means you’re eating more than just the fillets, and giving maximum respect to the seafood you have caught.
 It also means that we don’t always have to catch as much when we are eating more of what we do catch!

 6. Things That Ain’t Right in Our Oceans